 Former Israeli Prime Minister Ariel Sharon has died at a hospital near Tel Aviv.
 He was 85.

-Sheba Medical Center Director Shlomo Noy says Mr. Sharon died in peace on Saturday with his family at his side.
+Sheba Medical Center Director Shlomo Noy says Mr. Sharon died "in peace" on Saturday with his family at his side, without ever having regained full consciousness during the past seven years.

 Mr. Sharon is perhaps best remembered as a tough leader who spared no action to defend Israelis.
 He oversaw Israel's 2005 withdrawal from the Gaza Strip.